johnpfeiffer

 );

-// very simple app with content selected by a button
+// very simple app that switches the content displayed when the button is clicked

 import './App.css';